NekoSimba/NekoSimba/README.md

-- 👋 Hi, I’m @NekoSimba
+- 👋 Hi, I’m thefox29 in discord.
+Called as Fox29 </>
 - 👀 I’m interested in creating scripts ...
 - 🌱 I’m currently learning Python & lua language...

-- 📫 I need a teacher for lua language, my discord: thefox29
+- 📫 My discord: thefox29

 <!---
-Hi, Dont waste your time, by reading more.
+Thanks for reading!
+My name is not thefox29, because it's my main github's name.
+I just do with this acc public ones.
 --->